jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab8.md

 ~~~

 ## C helpful functions
-For this Lab, there is two additional function from ESPRESSIF that are important while using DAC.
+For this Lab, there is two additional function from Espressif that are important while using DAC.
 The function needed to enamble the DAC `dac_output_enable(dac_channel_t channel)`, the channel is is sepcific for 2 channels which are declare on the structure below.
 ~~~c
 typedef enum {
     DAC_CHANNEL_1 = 0,    /*!< DAC channel 1 is GPIO25(ESP32) / GPIO17(ESP32S2) */